KartulUdus/PoracleJS/docs/rabbitmq.md

 ##### Administration panel

 The administration panel of RabbitMQ provides  a clear overview of how many messages are being handeld and the current queue.
+The administration panel can be accessed on `http://localhost:15672` with your username and password.
+If you host RabbitMQ on a separate server, you will need to forward port `15672` and access it on `http://YourServerIP:15672`
 ![](/_assets/Screen Shot 2018-02-25 at 12.46.03.png)

 Ideally the "Queued messages" should always stay at 0.
 Should you notice an increase in queued messaged, please make sure your worker is running `npm run worker`